 NVIDIA Pascal is the latest and advanced GPU architecture that is used in the current GeForce GTX 10 series graphics cards.
 The fabrication process used is 16nm and the architecture is named after French mathematician Blaise Pascal.
 Below is the diagram of Pascal GPU Architecture.

 Pascal also features NVIDIA GameWorks technologies for smoother gameplay and cinematic experiences.
-It also includes the new 360 degree image capture and support G-Sync.
-The successor of Pascal GPU architecture will be Volta and will be used in the upcoming GeForce series graphics cards.
+It also includes the new 360-degree image capture and supports G-Sync.
+The successor of Pascal GPU architecture is Volta and is used in gaming and workstation graphics cards from Nvidia.

 Features of Pascal GPU Architecture